-Electro Style Übersicht
+Electro Stil Übersicht

 Was ist Electro?

-A style that began as an early form of hip-hop, Electro has grown to encompass anything that uses the classic, electronic, syncopated beat found on tracks like "Planet Rock" by Afrika Bambaataa or "White Lines" by Grandmaster Flash & The Furious Five, or as popularized by Herbie Hancock's "RockIt".
-Electro is also applied retroactively to some of the music of Kraftwerk, particularly "Numbers" and "Home Computer"—forward-looking, danceable electronic tracks which were highly regarded in early hip-hop culture.
+A style that began as an early form of hip-hop, Electro has grown to encompass anything that uses the classic, electronic, syncopated beat found on tracks like "Planet Rock," by Afrika Bambaataa or "White Lines," by Grandmaster Flash & The Furious Five, or as popularized by Herbie Hancock's "RockIt" Electro is also applied retroactively to some of the music of Kraftwerk, particularly "Numbers," and "Home Computer," — forward-looking, danceable electronic tracks which were highly regarded in early hip-hop culture.

-Aside from the distinctive rhythm pattern, Electro is often distinguished by an emphasis on synthesizers, vocoders, and dry, syncopated/"funky" drum sounds (as opposed to the monotonous, low-pitch bass drum of house and techno).
-In contrast to typical hip-hop approach of mining funky beats and warm basslines from old vinyl and emphasizing a rap vocal, the Electro vibe is more about producing new, cold, heavily synthetic-sounding beats and minimal basslines, with chanted vocals, extended instrumental passages, and minor-key lead synth themes.
+Aside from the distinctive rhythm pattern, Electro is often distinguished by an emphasis on synthesizers, vocoders, and dry, syncopated/"funky," drum sounds (as opposed to the monotonous, low-pitch bass drum of house and techno).
+In contrast to the typical hip-hop approach of mining funky beats and warm basslines from old vinyl and emphasizing a rap vocal, the Electro vibe is more about producing new, cold, heavily synthetic-sounding beats and minimal basslines, with chanted vocals, extended instrumental passages, and minor-key lead synth themes.

 On Discogs, Electro is a style tag in both the Electronic and Hip Hop genres.
 If in doubt which genre applies, ask in the Database Forum.